Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Applications

-In this subsection we present how one could employ \pkg{volesti} to detect financial crises in big stock markets.
+In this subsection we present how one could employ \pkg{volesti} to detect financial crises or shock events in stock markets by following the method of~\cite{Cales18}.
 For all the examples in the sequel we use a set of $52$ popular exchange traded funds (ETFs) and the US central bank (FED) rate of return publicly available from \url{https://stanford.edu/class/ee103/portfolio.html}.
 The following script is used to load the data.